-A. Continuous: The following seminars last most of the internship year, across rotations, and include a group supervision component primarily with case presentations.

-- Diversity Training Seminar and Case Presentation (2.0 hrs/ month)
+- A. Continuous: The following seminars last most of the internship year, across rotations, and include a group supervision component primarily with case presentations. - Diversity Training Seminar and Case Presentation (2.0 hrs/month)

 Interns will meet monthly throughout the training year (typically from September through June) with an outside consultant, Dr. David Essien.
-Dr. Essien is a licensed psychologist at Clifton T. Perkins Hospital Center and the Baltimore Therapy Group.
-He has expertise in cultural identity and multicultural issues as it relates to clinical matters.
-He has conducted processing groups in cultural diversity courses for graduate and undergraduate students at Loyola University Maryland and has conducting grand rounds at Clifton T. Perkins Hospital Center, Spring Grove Hospital Center as well as presentations at community settings.
+Dr. Essien has expertise in cultural identity and multicultural issues as it relates to clinical matters and has conducted processing groups in cultural diversity courses for graduate and undergraduate students at Loyola University Maryland and has conducting grand rounds at Clifton T. Perkins Hospital Center, Spring Grove Hospital Center as well as presentations at community settings.
 A major focus is for interns to developmentally increase their cultural humility particularly in psychological assessment and treatment through addressing their Awareness (Beliefs/Attitudes), increasing Knowledge of cultural issues, and developing competence Skills.
 The focus on Awareness, Knowledge, and Skills is based on the Multicultural Competency Guidelines adopted by the American Psychological Association.
 The basis of the seminar will be to, first, develop a clear understanding of the role that socio-historical context plays on biases and then to practically apply this understanding along with theoretical knowledge to clinical work within the current setting.
 Sessions will meet each month and include a didactic presentation.
 Interns will also rotate presenting cases and highlighting the diversity issues pertinent to each case - supervision will be provided by the seminar leader.
 Examples of seminar topics covered include: